Misha-N/misha-n.github.io/_posts/2025-01-09-reddit-vuln-sentiment.md

 ### Results and Insights: The Most Discussed Vulnerabilities

-When we look at the number of submissions across Reddit, the vulnerability with the most mentions was **CVE-2021-44228**, which appeared in **234 posts**.
+When we look at the number of submissions across Reddit, the vulnerability with the most mentions was one and only **CVE-2021-44228**, which appeared in **234 posts**.
 This vulnerability is better known as **Log4Shell** and it made headlines worldwide for its remote code execution (RCE) flaw in the widely-used Log4j logging library, which affected millions of devices.

 Here's a brief overview of the top 5 most-discussed vulnerabilities by total submissions: